Adventures in a Messy Life

 Cycle of Apostasy lesson

 This is the true danger of not following God’s directions.
-Now there are these perfectly normal seeming neighbors who just happen to be worshipping this other god, and you can SEE this god, and everybody else is doing it, so why not worship them?
+Now there are these perfectly normal-seeming neighbors who just happen to be worshipping this other god, and you can SEE this god, and everybody else is doing it, so why not worship them?
 So the Israelites did, starting the Cycle of Apostasy.

-They were taken into slavery or oppressed, there are several different variations on it, but it’s all a result of their sin.
+They were taken into slavery or oppressed, there are several different variations of it, but it’s all a result of their sin.
 Side note, bad times are not always a result of sin, just this particular instance is explicitly stated to be so.

 Then Israel would cry out to God, “We’re sorry, we’re so stupid, why did we ever do this?
 Please rescue us!”
-Or that’s my imagination of how it happened, because I’ve certainly felt like saying that a time or two.
+Or that’s my imagination of how it happened because I’ve certainly felt like saying that a time or two.

 In came the judge to rescue them (should that be capitalized because it’s a specific title?).
 He would march in and save the day.
 You know what stood out to me as I read the book of Judges, the judges weren’t all that impressive in and of themselves.
-There’s a few you’d expect to do great (Samson, but his moral character, bleah), but it was always the unlikely ones who did well.
+There are a few you’d expect to do great (Samson, but his moral character, bleah), but it was always the unlikely ones who did well.

 While the judge lived the Israelites followed God, usually.
 But as soon as the judge died they headed right back to their worship of idols.
 It’s really rather sad.
 Very very sad.
-Not that we in this modern times are really all that much better if you look at some of the cycles of our history.
+Not that we in these modern times are really all that much better if you look at some of the cycles of our history.
 We just like to think we are.

 Sorry, Judges makes me maudlin.
 And I’m a bit stressed right now, so I tend to muddle along.